-There are kitschy shops galore with touristy things.
+In addition to the gorgeous tile, there are kitschy shops galore with touristy things.
 I thought I rocked this bikini, don’t you?
-You can’t see in this photo, but it sported a real metal belly button ring.
+If you zoom in to the photo, you can see it sports a real metal belly button ring.

 And that brings us to the Silent Film Festival.
 Oh, wait (yawn), I’m getting tired.
 I think I’ll post about that tomorrow.
 (I’m not a tease, really.
 It is after midnight as I post this.)
 ‘Til then…